ai2cm/fv3net/.github/pull_request_template.md

 Other code changes:
 - Bulleted list

-Documentation changes:
-- Bulleted list, or a short description of why no documentation is needed

 Requirement changes:
 - Bulleted list, if relevant, of any changes to setup.py, requirement.txt, environment.yml, etc